hanshanley/multilingual-matryoshka-news/data/readme.md

 ## SemEval 2022 Task 8 – Multilingual News Article Similarity
 - **Overview:** Article pairs labelled for graded similarity across English, Spanish, Russian, Turkish, and Farsi news outlets.
 Details are in the shared task description (Lai et al., 2022) – https://aclanthology.org/2022.semeval-1.155.pdf.
 - **Access:** The organisers only distribute metadata (URLs, similarity scores, splits) via the CodaLab competition page: http://www.euagendas.org/semeval2022.
 You must create a CodaLab account, join the competition, and accept the licence to download the official `.tsv` files (train/dev/test links and labels).
-- **Scraping the articles:** Because the original news content cannot be redistributed, download the pages yourself.
-The organisers provide an Internet Archive scraper published at https://github.com/euagendas/semeval_8_2022_ia_downloader (PyPI package `semeval_8_2022_ia_downloader`).
+- **Scraping the articles:** Because the original news content cannot be redistributed, you will have to download these article and and the extract the contents.
+The original task organizers provide an Internet Archive scraper published at https://github.com/euagendas/semeval_8_2022_ia_downloader (PyPI package `semeval_8_2022_ia_downloader`).
   1. Create an isolated environment (`python3 -m venv venv && source venv/bin/activate`).
   2. Install the package: `pip install semeval_8_2022_ia_downloader`.
   3. Run the CLI with the provided metadata file: `python -m semeval_8_2022_ia_downloader.cli --links_file=training_links.tsv --dump_dir=downloads/`.